nixworks/public/news/2005/06/7/README.md

 ##### Robert Mugabe
 ### [ A spokesman for Robert Mugabe, President of Zimbabwe, dismisses rumors that Mugabe has died of a heart attack, after privately owned media report that Mugabe went to a local hospital to have his heart tested. ](/news/2005/06/7/a-spokesman-for-robert-mugabe-president-of-zimbabwe-dismisses-rumors-that-mugabe-has-died-of-a-heart-attack-after-privately-owned-media.md)
-_Context: Zimbabwe, Robert Mugabe, heart attack_
+_Context: heart attack, Zimbabwe, Robert Mugabe_

 ##### India
 ### [ The leader of the opposition in the Indian Lok Sabha, Lal Krishna Advani, resigns from his post amid controversial comments he made about the founder of Pakistan, Mohammed Ali Jinnah.
 Advani had referred to Jinnah as a "secular" leader and drew intense criticism back at home in India. ](/news/2005/06/7/the-leader-of-the-opposition-in-the-indian-lok-sabha-lal-krishna-advani-resigns-from-his-post-amid-controversial-comments-he-made-about-t.md)
-_Context: India, Lal Krishna Advani, Mohammed Ali Jinnah, Pakistan, Lok Sabha_
+_Context: Lal Krishna Advani, India, Pakistan, Lok Sabha, Mohammed Ali Jinnah_

 ##### Sauropod
 ### [ A new type of sauropod has been discovered with a short, stubby neck.
 Unlike all other known sauropods, whose long necks could get up to four times the length of their backs, "Brachytrachelopan"'s neck was shorter than its backbone.
 This species was also unable to lift its neck and head above horizontal. ](/news/2005/06/7/a-new-type-of-sauropod-has-been-discovered-with-a-short-stubby-neck-unlike-all-other-known-sauropods-whose-long-necks-could-get-up-to-fo.md)
-_Context: horizontal, sauropod_
+_Context: sauropod, horizontal_

 ##### New York State
 ### [ New York State Assembly Speaker Sheldon Silver's veto of the plan to build the West Side Stadium, the key component to the New York bid, all but ends New York City's chances of receiving the 2012 Olympics, leaving the field to a face-off between Paris and London. ](/news/2005/06/7/new-york-state-assembly-speaker-sheldon-silver-s-veto-of-the-plan-to-build-the-west-side-stadium-the-key-component-to-the-new-york-bid-al.md)
-_Context: 2012 Olympics, Assembly, West Side Stadium, Sheldon Silver's, New York bid, New York State, Paris, New York City, veto, London_
+_Context: veto, 2012 Olympics, Paris, New York State, London, New York City, New York bid, West Side Stadium, Assembly, Sheldon Silver's_

 ##### National Assembly of the Republic of China
 ### [ The National Assembly of the Republic of China approves a package of amendments to the Constitution of the Republic of China to halve the number of seats in the Legislative Yuan and abolish itself.](/news/2005/06/7/the-national-assembly-of-the-republic-of-china-approves-a-package-of-amendments-to-the-constitution-of-the-republic-of-china-to-halve-the-n.md)